johnnyromano/Java/README.md

-# School and Personal Projects in Java
+# Personal Projects in Java

 _Burger Barn_ | Point of sale system for a fast food restaurant.